-Agencies interested in submitting their PARs, AFRs, and SPFIs to the CEAR Program for review, will submit the CEAR application form, which can be found on the AGA's website under the Standards and Guidance tab, in the Certificate of Excellence in Accountability Reporting link.
-The application form is due on November 15th.
+Agencies interested in submitting their PARs, AFRs, and SPFIs to the CEAR Program for review will submit the CEAR application form, which can be found on the AGA's website under the Standards and Guidance tab, in the Certificate of Excellence in Accountability Reporting link.
+The application form is due on November 17, 2025 (corresponding to the due date for PARs and AFRs to be issued).
 The related documents needed for the review are due to AGA by December 15th, and include: